 As a result, they’ll come back to read more in the future.

 Depending on the nature of your story, it can also generate traffic based on curiosity alone.
-For example, if I saw a blog post that said something like “How I Caught a Shark With a Pair of Jeans,” I would be very inclined to click on it to find out what happened.
+For example, if we saw a blog post that said something like “How I Caught a Shark With a Pair of Jeans,” we would be very inclined to click on it to find out what happened.

 10. Charity and activism